 - Configuration profiles

-Make sure the new settings that are intended to overwrite existing settings have the same name as the previous ones to ensure that the old settings are overwritten.
+To overwrite the old settings, make sure the new settings that are intended to overwrite existing settings have the same name as the previous ones.
 Otherwise, the devices might end up with redundant profiles and policies.

-As a best practice, you should create all management settings and configurations, as well as deployments, shortly after the change to the MDM authority has completed.
-This will help ensure that devices are protected and actively managed during the interim period.
+Create all management settings and configurations, as well as deployments, shortly after the change to the MDM authority has completed.
+This action helps to protect and actively manage devices during the interim period.

-- If you have issues with specific devices, you can unenroll and reenroll the devices to get them connected to the new authority and managed as quickly as possible.
+If you have issues with specific devices, unenroll and reenroll the devices.
+This action connects to the new authority and managed as quickly as possible.